Skip to main content

 Before starting:

-• ZooKeeper client port (2181) must be accessible from the host running the Collector
+• The ZooKeeper client port (2181) must be reachable from the host running the Collector.

 What You'll Monitor